lorentzben/labnotebook/content/blog/2023-03-24-implement-decontam.md

 ```

 Make sure that the colsum of these tabels line up with the unfiltered table example.
 Alternatively we can go back to dada2/ASV_table.tsv and pull it into phyloseq that way.
+There is a Biom R package that might be really useful

 ### Todos for Next Week